jacquessham/ScotchWhisky/README.md

 ## Report
 In the [Report folder](Report), there is a report of going over how the recommendation system is built by choosing the best model from Region Classification, Dendrogram, and K-means Clustering.

+## Whisky Analysis by Lapointe and Legendre
+In the [Lapointe et Legendre folder](lapointe_et_legendre), we are going to revisit Lapointe and Legendre's paper <i>A classification of pure malt Scotch whiskies</i>.
+Coming soon...